 The Center for Drug Evaluation and Research (CDER) is committed to improving efficiency and transparency in the drug approval process.
-Consistent with this goal, CDER has launched a pilot program to assess the feasibility of using a different format to provide required summaries of the safety and effectiveness information that is used to make regulatory decisions.
-The pilot program will include up to nine recently submitted new drug applications (NDAs).
-For these applications, if approved, CDER will release portions of the clinical study reports (CSRs) from the sponsor’s NDA along with the action package following approval.
-The CSRs are made up of summaries of clinical information used in making market approval decisions, and will be included in the information posted at the drug’s entry at Drugs@FDA.
+Consistent with this goal, in 2018 CDER launched a pilot program to assess the feasibility of using a different format to provide required summaries of the safety and effectiveness information that is used to make regulatory decisions.
+The pilot program was open to up to nine new drug applications (NDAs).
+CDER planned to release portions of the clinical study reports (CSRs) from the sponsor’s NDA along with the action package following approval.
+The CSRs are made up of summaries of clinical information used in making market approval decisions, and were included in the information posted at the drug’s entry at Drugs@FDA.

 Clinical Study Reports